dobyrch/dbc/README.md

 What works and what doesn't
 ---------------------------

-This project is still awfully rough around the edges, but it should be functional enough to play around with the B language.
+This project is still rough around the edges, but it should be functional enough to play around with the B language.
 The example program from section 9.2, which calculates 4000 digits of _e_, compiles and runs flawlessly (well, it does for me).
 Run `make test` to try it out.

 - All operators and statements are implemented, although they haven't all been thoroughly tested.
 I suspect some edge cases with oddly placed labels may generate invalid LLVM IR.